 Growing Pitcher Plants

 Pitcher plants require summer daytime temperatures between 70 and 75 degrees Fahrenheit and winter temperatures between 55 and 60 degrees F. They need high humidity and bright light with at least one to two hours of direct light each day.
+A lack of humidity can prevent the pitchers from forming properly, notes the Carnivorous Plant Nursery.
 This environment can be created indoors by placing the plant in a sunny window or using a grow light.

 The growing medium should be a 1:1 mix of sphagnum peat moss and clean play sand; only plant in containers with drainage holes.
 Place a tray underneath the potted plant and keep water in the tray at all times to prevent the soil from becoming dry.
 As water leaves the soil from evaporation and through plant use, the soil can absorb more water from the tray through the drainage holes of the container.
 Only use rainwater or distilled water to avoid the minerals that may be present in tap water.
 Due to the plants' preference for poor-quality soils, fertilizing is not necessary.